dandavison/temporalio-cli/temporalcli/commandsmd/commands.md

 Includes options set for [workflow reference](#options-set-for-workflow-reference).

+### temporal workflow update: Send an Update and wait for it to complete

+Synonym of `temporal workflow update execute`.

+#### Options

+* `--name` (string) -
+  Handler method name.
+  Required.
+  Alias: `--type`.
+* `--workflow-id`, `-w` (string) -
+  Workflow ID.
+  Required.
+* `--update-id` (string) -
+  Update ID.
+  If unset, defaults to a UUID.
+  Must be unique per Workflow Execution.
+* `--run-id`, `-r` (string) -
+  Run ID.
+  If unset, updates the currently-running Workflow Execution.
+* `--first-execution-run-id` (string) -
+  Parent Run ID.
+  The update is sent to the last Workflow Execution in the chain started with this Run ID.

+Includes options set for [payload input](#options-set-for-payload-input).

-### temporal workflow update: Synchronously run a Workflow update handler
+### temporal workflow update execute: Send an Update and wait for it to complete

-Send a message to a Workflow Execution to invoke an update handler.
-An update can change the state of a Workflow Execution and return a response:
+Send a message to a Workflow Execution to invoke an Update handler, and wait for the Update to complete.
+An Update can change the state of a Workflow Execution and return a response:

 ```
-temporal workflow update \
+temporal workflow update execute \
     --workflow-id YourWorkflowId \
     --name YourUpdate \
-    --input '{"Input": "As-JSON"}'
+    --input '{"some-key": "some-value"}'
 ```

 #### Options